the-turing-way/the-turing-way/book/website/collaboration/onboarding/onboarding-planning.md

 This can be especially important for people who experience discrimination - do they know that they can approach you and be listened to if they experience harassment or discrimination?

 Group culture sections can include:
-* What is expected as part of the team - turnaround times for feedback, support, communication.
+* What is expected as part of the team - turnaround times for feedback, support, and communication.
 * Expectations for working hours and flexible working policies.
-* Equality, inclusion and diversity statement.
+* Equality, inclusion, and diversity statement.
 * Open science and how you expect the group to practice this.
 * Team code of conduct.
 * A list of meetings/projects to shadow so that new members can get a feel for how team members interact.